-For many, making a wishlist for an upcoming birthday or the holiday season marked a favorite part of childhood.
-As adults, wishlists are harder to make.
+Wishlists may have marked the start of the holiday season when you were a kid.
+As adults, wishlists get harder to make.
 The things you want rarely make it onto a list.

-To help you get started on a wishlist, we’re recommending five books every developer marketer needs:
+To help you get started, we’re recommending 10 books every developer marketer needs:

 - Developer Relations